kaimcbride/vimwiki/res/readings.md

     - Anything by John Szarkowski is worth reading
 - Looking at Photographs
     - Another great MoMA book
-- Understanding Photographs (?)
+- The Nature of Photographs: a Primer
     - Stephen Shore
+- Seeing Things
-- Joel Meyerowitz Picture Book for Kids
+    - Joel Meyerowitz
+    - aimed at kids, but well done and fun

 ## FEWER PHOTOS, MORE WORDS